datazip-inc/olake/examples/trino/README.md

 1. The main Olake Docker Compose stack (from the parent directory's `docker-compose.yml`) is already up and running.
 2. Services like the Iceberg REST Catalog (`rest`) and MinIO (`minio`) are active on the `app-network`.
 3. You have populated Iceberg tables using Olake.
-4. The necessary Trino configuration files are present in the `./etc/` subdirectory (relative to this `trino` directory).

 ## Steps to Run Trino